NATIVE HAWAIIAN PHILANTHROPY

 Emergency Assistance Now

 The wildifre devastation to Lahaina and parts of Kula, Maui have left thousands homeless, over a thousand people missing, over 3,000 pets missing, and the death toll continues to rise.
 NHP is providing support services and resources to families impacted by the wildfires on August 8, 2023.
 The support from around the world is incredible and Maui has asked to stop all donations of foods, goods, and clothing due to the overwhelming response and lack of space to store the global donations to a small island.
-We are asking donors for financial donations and as needs arise, allowing us to utilize the funds to address the on-going and ever-changing needs of the Lahaina and Kula communities.
+We are asking donors for financial donations and as needs arise, allowing us to utilize the funds to address the on-going and ever-changing needs of the victims of the wildfires.

 Long-Term Resiliency & Support

 The NHP Team and consultants are working diligently to support long-term resiliency planning to address the needs of the impacted individuals and families over a five year period.
+Our current focus is in culturally-grounded mental health support, long-term fundraising and grant writing.
 Historically, environmental disaster relief are temporary and usually after a few months, the global efforts and support move on and Maui will still be dealing with the recovery and rebuilding of Lahaina.
 We are seeking long-term donations and funds to provide long-term support and planning.